david-crespo/aoc/2022/hs-aoc/README.md

 directly.
 There's so much overhead in terms of project files and stuff, though, that instead of a separate project for each day, I'd rather have a separate file in `src/` for each day and just change the import in `Main.hs`.

+Had to change to GHC 9.4.2 because I think I messed up my 9.2.4 somehow, and I wanted a version compatible with the language server.